-At some point pets become an important part of the family and they require certain consideration if you are planning to move house any time soon.
-A household relocation with pets can be extremely stressful and if not planned properly, it can be really traumatic both for you and your furry friend.
+At some point, pets become an important part of the family and they require certain consideration if you are planning to move house any time soon.
+A household relocation with pets can be extremely stressful.
+If not planned properly, it can be really traumatic both for you and your furry friend.

-– Hold on to a relocation plan always taking your pet’s needs into account.
+Hold on to a relocation plan always taking your pet’s needs into account.
 Some pets are likely to adapt well to new circumstances.
 Your dog may not care too much about the space if you’re moving together.
 But, that’s often not the case with cats.
 Cats can be more stressed about moving and you’ll need to pay attention to different things in this case.
-When you’re making a plan, try to identify your pet’s specific needs and to act accordingly.
+When you’re making a plan, try to identify your pet’s specific needs and act accordingly.

-– If you are moving locally, take your pet to explore the future home.
+If you are moving locally, take your pet to explore the future home.
 Walk around to give them a chance to get acquainted with the new neighborhood several times before moving day.
 This may be beneficial for your pet but it will also allow you to get familiar with your new surroundings so it’s a win-win situation.

-– Depending on local regulations you may need to register your pet in the new state/country.
+Depending on local regulations, you may need to register your pet in the new state/country.
 The best thing to do is to get the necessary paperwork in order to have everything done as soon as you settle into your new home.
 That can also include medical records, proof of vaccination, or any other type of document, so check regulations and requirements in advance to avoid unnecessary stress.

-– Make arrangements in advance if you are flying to your new home with your pet.
+Make arrangements in advance if you are flying to your new home with your pet.
 Small cats and dogs can be accommodated with you in the cabin in a small carrier, while larger pets are usually transported in the cargo area.
 Different airlines may have different rules, so start researching well ahead to make sure you find the most suitable option on time.

-– Schedule a vet appointment so as to make sure your pet is ready for a long-distance move.
-Make sure your pet’s records are up to date and get necessary prescriptions, medications and health certificates proving that your pet has had proper inspections and shots.
+Schedule a vet appointment to make sure your pet is ready for a long-distance move.
+Make sure your pet’s records are up to date and get necessary prescriptions, medications, and health certificates proving that your pet has had proper inspections and shots.

 Since you will no longer be able to go to your current vet, find a new one to make sure you’re covered.
-Learn about vets in your new city – your current vet may be able to give you some helpful guidelines and suggestions.
+Learn about vets in your new city.
+Your current vet may be able to give you some helpful guidelines and suggestions.

 You’ll want to pack an essentials bag for yourself to have all necessary things on hand.
 Medicines, personal documents, change of clothes, toiletries, and other personal items, so do the same for your pet.
-Prepare an overnight kit containing your pet’s favorite food, toys and grooming tools and keep it easily accessible during the first couple of days in your new home.
+Prepare an overnight kit containing your pet’s favorite food, toys, and grooming tools, and keep it easily accessible during the first couple of days in your new home.

 How to keep your pet safe on moving day

-Pets may get nervous even during the packing phase, not to mention how agitated they can become on moving day when unfamiliar faces are going in and out all the time.
+Pets may get nervous even during the packing phase.
+Not to mention how agitated they can become on moving days when unfamiliar faces are going in and out all the time.
 Some pets are very sensitive to your emotions and they are able to sense your anger or sadness, which will make them more insecure and cause further stress.
 So, try not to panic while organizing your move.

--Plan for you pet’s safety while preparing for your NYC movers’ arrival.
+Plan for your pet’s safety while preparing for arrival of your NYC movers.
 Assign a neighbor or relative to look after your pet while you are running your moving errands.
 It will be much easier to complete your moving-related tasks if you don’t have to take care of the pet.
 That way you can fully focus on the task at hand.

-– Keep your pets in a quiet area and confine them to an empty room, garage, backyard or their carrier and make sure you check on them regularly.
+Keep your pets in a quiet area and confine them to an empty room, garage, backyard, or their carrier.
+Make sure you check on them regularly.

 Try to keep the same schedule you would normally have with your pet.
-Be consistent about their routine and stick to the feeding, walking, playing and sleeping schedule as much as possible.
+Be consistent about their routine and stick to the feeding, walking, playing, and sleeping schedule as much as possible.

-– If you new home is within the driving distance, take your pet in your own car so as to make it feel more comfortable.
+If your new home is within driving distance, take your pet in your own car so as to make it feel more comfortable.
 Secure a carrier in a back seat and, if necessary, cover the carrier with a blanket during the car ride.

-– If you cannot organize the entire move yourself, feel free to contact pet relocation specialists who are trained to handle both local and long-distance moves with pets.
-They will make sure all aspects of your pet relocation process are covered in a professional and efficient manner.
+If you cannot organize the entire move yourself, feel free to contact pet relocation specialists who are trained to handle both local and long-distance moves with pets.
+They will make sure all aspects of your pet relocation process are covered professionally and efficiently.

 How to help your pet adjust after a household move

-– Maintain the old routine after you move into your new home so as to speed up the adjustment process.
-Just like moving with kids, pet relocation process has several stages, and the best would be to allow your pets enough time get used to the new environment.
+Maintain the old routine after you move into your new home so as to speed up the adjustment process.
+Just like moving with kids, the pet relocation process has several stages, and the best would be to allow your pets enough time to get used to the new environment.